cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/migrate-from-unstable-dev.md

 ---
-title: Migrate from unstable_dev
+title: Migrate from `unstable_dev`
 weight: 3
 pcx_content_type: concept
 meta:
-  description: Test your Worker in local development.
+  description: Migrate from the [`unstable_dev`](/workers/wrangler/api/#unstable_dev) API to writing tests with thhe Workers Vitest integration.
 ---

 # Migrate from unstable_dev

 The [`unstable_dev`](/workers/wrangler/api/#unstable_dev) API has been a recommended approach for users wanting to run integration tests against their Workers.
 The `@cloudflare/vitest-pool-workers` package provides a more ergonomic API and better developer experience for users wanting to write a wide variety of tests.

 This guide demonstrates key differences between tests written with the `unstable_dev` API and the Workers Vitest integration.
-For more information on writing tests with the Workers Vitest integration read [this guide](/workers/testing/vitest/get-started/write-your-first-test/).
+For more information on writing tests with the Workers Vitest integration, refer to [Write your first test](/workers/testing/vitest/get-started/write-your-first-test/).

-## Referencing a Worker for Integration Testing
+## Reference a Worker for integration testing

 With `unstable_dev`, to trigger a `fetch` event, you would do this: